Treatment for Functional Neurologic Disorder for Children, Adolescents, and Young Adults in Minnesota, Wisconsin, North Dakota, & Florida

 Research shows that telehealth can be highly effective for FND treatment, especially when combined with structured behavioral approaches.

-Signs Your Child or Teen May Benefit from FND Therapy
+Signs You or Your Child May Benefit from FND Therapy

 Medical tests are normal, but symptoms persist